calstarProjects/stellarClient/README.md

 ## Acknowledgements

  - [Make a README](https://www.makeareadme.com/)
- - Sage, for arkwork for the games
+ - Sage, for artwork for the games